jgauffin/Griffin.Data/docs/Article/Article.md

 }
 ```

 It has no control over its state; any part of the application can modify its properties without validation.
-For instance, one method can change the date fields without remembering to change the state and vice versa.
-That would produce an invalid state, which will make many any logic that uses both fields to produce ambiguous behavior (i.e., can't tell what the result will be as the combination is unexpected).
+For instance, one method can change the date properties without remembering to change the state property and vice versa.
+That would produce an invalid object state, which will make many any logic that uses both fields to produce ambiguous behavior (i.e., can't tell what the result will be as the combination is unexpected).
 Finding that kind of discrepancy is easy initially but quite challenging when the application is a couple of years old.

 One way to remedy the above problem is to use encapsulation, which is one of the fundamental principles of OOP.